Persecution of Falun Gong: Extrajudicial killing

 Gao Rongrong, a Falun Gong practitioner from Liaoning province, was tortured in custody in 2005.

 The Falun Dafa Information Center reports that over 3,700 named Falun Gong practitioners have died as a result of torture and abuse in custody, typically after they refused to recant their beliefs.
 Amnesty International notes that this figure may be "only a small portion of the actual number of deaths in custody, as many families do not seek legal redress for these deaths or systematically inform overseas sources."

 Among the first torture deaths reported in the Western press was that of Chen Zixiu, a retired factory worker from Shandong Province.
 In his Pulitzer Prize-winning article on the persecution of Falun Gong, Ian Johnson reported that labor camp guards shocked her with cattle prods in an attempt to force her to renounce Falun Gong.
 When she refused, "[Officials] ordered Chen to run barefoot in the snow.
 Two days of torture had left her legs bruised and her short black hair matted with pus and blood...
 She crawled outside, vomited, and collapsed.
 She never regained consciousness."
 Chen died on 21 February 2000.

 On 16 June 2005, 37-year-old Gao Rongrong, an accountant from Liaoning Province, was tortured to death in custody.
 Two years before her death, Gao had been imprisoned at the Longshan forced labor camp, where she was badly disfigured with electric shock batons.
 Gao escaped the labor camp by jumping from a second-floor window, and after pictures of her burned visage were made public, she became a target for recapture by authorities.
 She was taken back into custody on 6 March 2005 and killed just over three months later.

 On 26 January 2008, security agents in Beijing stopped popular folk musician Yu Zhou and his wife Xu Na while they were on their way home from a concert.
 The 42-year-old Yu Zhou was taken into custody, where authorities attempted to force him to renounce Falun Gong.
 He was tortured to death within 11 days.

 Government authorities deny that Falun Gong practitioners are killed in custody.
 They attribute deaths to suicide, illness, or other accidents.

-Organ harvesting
+Forced organ harvesting

 In 2006, allegations emerged that many Falun Gong practitioners had been killed to supply China's organ transplant industry.
 These allegations prompted an investigation by former Canadian Secretary of State David Kilgour and human rights lawyer David Matas.
 In July 2006, the Kilgour-Matas report found that "the source of 41,500 transplants for the six-year period 2000 to 2005 is unexplained" and concluded that "the government of China and its agencies in numerous parts of the country, in particular hospitals but also detention centres and 'people's courts', since 1999 have put to death a large but unknown number of Falun Gong prisoners of conscience".